 - Pizza: Who doesn’t love a good meat-lover’s pizza?
 Meatballs make a great pizza topping.

 - A Plate of Pasta: Duh, right?
-But spaghetti and meatballs is a classic for a reason.
+But spaghetti and meatballs in Marinara Sauce is a classic for a reason.

 - Grape Jelly Meatballs: A classic American appetizer, Grape Jelly Meatballs are delicious and you can use these homemade meatballs!

 If meatballs are your main course, serve them with this Greek Salad and homemade Greek Salad Dressing!
 Sure we are mixing Italian and Greek dishes, but it’s still delicious!
 Or go more traditional Italian with this Copycat Maggiano’s Chopped Salad!

 How to Store and Reheat Leftovers

 These meatballs can be stored in an airtight container on their own, or you can store them in some sauce, too.
 It is best to eat them within 2-3 days.

 Reheat these meatballs by letting them simmer in some sauce on the stove for about 15 minutes.
 You can also throw them in the slow cooker, along with some sauce, and let them heat up on low until they reach the desired temperature.